EasyStore was built in Malaysia, for Malaysian sellers โ and that distinction matters more than you might think.

 Pricing

 EasyStore prices in Malaysian Ringgit โ no exchange rate surprises on your credit card statement.
+As of 2026, EasyStore uses four tiers: Standard, Business, Growth, and Success (enterprise).
+Below are the two plans most relevant for Malaysian small business sellers.

 Hidden costs to watch for: